openconfig/entity-naming/README.md

 an Arista device it will be "Port-Channel1", for Cisco "Bundle-Ether1", and for Nokia "lag1."

-## Traffic Queues
+## Common QoS Queues

-The library includes a `CommonTrafficQueues` function that returns a set of common traffic class queues names.
-The traffic class queues are defined as follows, from highest to lowest priority:
+The library includes a `CommonQoSQueues` function that returns the vendor-specific names of common QoS queues.
+To learn details of the OpenConfig QoS model, see <https://openconfig.net/docs/models/qos/>.
+The common queues are defined in the following table, from highest to lowest priority:

 | Queue | QoS Level                     | Description                                                                                                                                        |
 | ----- | ----------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |